delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 typeof function () { return 42; };
 ```

-In JavaScript, it is possible to declare a variable without assigning any value
+In JavaScript, it is possible to declare a variable without assigning a value
 to it.
 In this case, the variable's type would be `'undefined'`.

 ```js